kyle-n/HighlightedTextEditor/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**
 Please include:
-- Exact version of iOS / iPadOS / macOS where you saw the bug
+- Exact version of iOS / iPadOS / macOS where your app was running when you saw the bug
-- AppKit or UIKit
+- Is your app using AppKit or UIKit?
+If your app is for iOS or Mac Catalyst, it is UIKit.
+If it is for macOS natively, it is using AppKit.

 **Additional context**
 Add any other context about the problem here.